Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Exclusions from the Social Welfare Surcharge

-The safeguard duty serves as a protective measure, levied to shield domestic industries from sudden surges in imported goods that could cause serious injury.
+The safeguard duty protects domestic industries from sudden increases in imports that may cause serious harm.
+Authorities levy it as a temporary protective measure to stabilize local markets during such import surges.
 This temporary charge is implemented as a response to unforeseen increases in imports, helping to balance market forces.
 However, safeguard duty doesn’t factor into the SWS calculation.
 The rationale for this is clear: safeguard duty is situational, transient, and contingent on market dynamics.
 Including it in the SWS calculation, which supports consistent, long-term societal objectives, would introduce unnecessary variability.

 Countervailing Duty: An Exclusion from SWS